Introduction

 probability on unpaired positionen

-while C and G are more probable on paired ones
+C and G are more probable on

 Output Description